Epoxy Putty Stick – Step-by-Step Instructions and Guide

 Epoxy Putty Stick is available for various applications, we have compared the most popular Epoxy Putty Stick products:

-- SteelStik takes 5 minutes to set and cures in 1 hour.
-Color is dark grey.
+- The epoxy takes only 5 minutes to set and cures within an hour

 Advantages and disadvantages of Epoxy Putty Stick